The Employee Forum Community (Three Legged Stool) Award

 Nominations (not to exceed 250 words) will be accepted from any member of the University community.
 When submitting nominations, please include the name of the nominee, how to contact the nominee (campus box number, phone, email address), your name and contact information, and the specific reasons you are nominating this individual.
 Scroll down to submit this information using our nomination form.
 The Recognition and Awards Committee is responsible for reviewing the nominations and selecting the recipient.

-The nomination process is now open through April 30, 2020.
+The nomination process will open again in April 2022.